 All Aloha Tournament events are smoke free, pet free and alcohol free events.
 No grills, noisemakers or air horns are allowed.
 Thank you for respecting our fans and players!

-All rules will be in accordance with NFHS Standards with the following exceptions:
+All rules will be in accordance with 2018 NFHS Rules with the following exceptions:

 - Playing time will consist of 2 twenty-minute running time halves with a five-minute halftime.
 Games will begin promptly.

 - A central horn will signify the beginning and end of each half for all games.
 A horn schedule will be posted at the registration tent.